Cottage Food Laws in Kansas

 No. Kansas cottage food law limits sales to direct-to-consumer venues like farmers markets and from your home.

-Running a cottage food business in Kansas?
+Running a bakery in Kansas?

 BakeOnyx handles orders, recipes, pricing, and customers — so you can focus on baking.